 This is the phase when we’re communicating identified potential defects with other participants.
 During this time we’re analyzing potential defects, assigning ownership and status to them as well.
 We’re evaluating and documenting quality characteristics too.
 After that, we’re evaluating the review findings against the exit criteria to make a review decision.

 Fixing and reporting

 This is the last stage of every review.
-In this time we’re creating defect reports, fixing defects found, and gathering metrics.
-We also communicating defects to the appropriate person or team.
+At this time we’re creating defect reports, fixing defects found, and gathering metrics.
+We also communicate defects to the appropriate person or team.
 We focus on recording the updated status of defects (formal reviews), potentially including the agreement of the comment originator.
-What is the most important during this phase, we’re checking the exit criteria are correct and if everything is good, accepting the work product.
+What is most important during this phase, we’re checking the exit criteria are correct and if everything is good, accepting the work product.

 Now we know the differences between static testing and dynamic testing.
 We know what is static testing, how to use it, what is the Review, and how is the review process.

 In the next post, we’ll focus on the Review Types.

 The part content of this post was based on ISTQB FL Syllabus (v.
 2018).

 Graphics with hyperlinks used in this post have a different source, the full URL included in hyperlinks.